mickfuzz/phd4/about.md

 A place for my PhD writing - and related blog posts.

-For help on Writing using github / gitlab I plan upcoming video tutorials.
+I may use this space to also offer help on writing using github / gitlab.